wighawag/hardhat-deploy/README.md

 }
 ```

-where name is the name of the network configuration chosen (see buidler option `--network`)
+where name is the name of the network configuration chosen (see hardhat option `--network`)

 The second one is exported via the `--export-all <file>` option and follow the following format :